 3. Herbal Hair Care

 No one can deny the horrifying impact of pollution on health, hair, and skin.
-Consumers have started moving away from chemical-laden products.
-Due to their promising effects, herbal hair care products have begun to gain traction in the market.
+Consumers have begun shifting away from products containing chemicals.
+Due to their promising effects, herbal hair care products have started to gain traction in the market.
 Amla, bhringraj, hibiscus, and neem are among the ingredients that are well-known for their ability to strengthen and promote hair development.
-For instance, Biotique is a well-known herbal brand that uses neem and bhringraj in its hair care line.
+For instance, Biotique is a renowned herbal brand that incorporates neem and bhringraj into its hair care line.

 How to Start:

-- You can create herbal shampoos, conditions, and oils to target common hair issues such as dandruff, hair fall, and dryness.
+- You can create herbal shampoos, conditioners, and oils to target common hair issues, such as dandruff, hair loss, and dryness.

 - Make sure that you use high-quality, organic herbs to meet the growing demand for chemical-free products.